 \label{introduction}

 \noindent Information diffusion has drawn considerable research attentions from computer scientists, especially in the area of online social networks.
 Researchers have built standard models for the general information diffusion, which are useful for simulating the information flow\cite{goldenberg2001talk,kempe2003maximizing}, or detecting the outbreak of information cascades\cite{cheng2014can}.
-In this work, we target at a different problem: given a new message, we intend to predict which users will participate in the future diffusion process of this messsage\cite{Bian2014}.
+In this work, we target at a different problem: given a new message, we intend to predict which users will participate in the future diffusion process of this message\cite{Bian2014}.

 An illustration of the problem in a heterogeneous social network of Twitter can be found in Figure~\ref{fig00}.